-1.13 JUDGES
+1,13 JUDGES

-Judges will be selected from the current IAC "Approved List of Judges", a copy of which is sent to each Contest Director.
-Judges whose names do not appear on this list can be utilized if their credentials are verified by the IAC Judges Certification Chairperson after this list was printed.
 Judges are responsible for all aspects of grading the figures and the presentation score of each contest flight.
 Judges are responsible for the performance of the Assistant Judges and Recorders assigned to them.

 Judges are required to attend the Judges' briefing at the beginning and debriefing at the end of each category of flights.